 Even though I love a good home cooked meal, I don’t like spending hours in the kitchen.
 But I try to find or create simple yet delicious meals to make.
 While I was searching through google for a sailing map (tell you about that later), I came across a picture of chicken stuffed with spinach and cheese.
-I thought to myself I could do this.
+I thought to myself I could make stuffed chicken.
 Then I remembered that we used up all the spinach.

 I still wanted to try it.
 So I searched some more until I found a caprese stuffed chicken where they were using tomatoes.
 I looked in the fridge, grabbed some tomatoes and cheddar cheese that I had and made this.
 I swapped out the mozzarella for cheddar and the spinach from the other recipe for tomatoes.
 It was delicious, my family loved it and I loved it.